How To Find Floor Plans Of My House In The UK

 - A title plan costs £3.

-I Cant Find Anything, What Should I Do?
+I Can't Find My Floor Plan, What Should I Do?

 If all else fails then sometimes you have to simply measure the property yourself.
 This can be a daunting task however if undertaken carefully it can be a quick and accurate way to get plans quickly.
 We have written a guide on how to undertake a measured survey here.